jasonamey/baruch/newman-library-workshops/ai-literacy/lesson_ai-literacy.md

 A new AI-led innovation in resource discovery involves LLMs generating a collection of keywords that cast a wider net for relevant resources.
 When you craft your search strategy for your research, it can be helpful to use a LLM powered chatbot to help you with keyword creation:

 <img src="./images/ai-search/open-ai-keywords.jpg" alt="chat-gpt-keywords" class="img-md"/>

 <img src="./images/ai-search/LLM-keywords.png" alt="LLM-keywords" class="img-sm-sm"/>

-Instead of only searching for falsely accused in library research tools, you are now prepared to conduct a more robust search with wongful conviction, false confession and DNA exoneration.
-This addition of semantically related keywords is important towards understanding how LLMs can help conduct a more exhaustive search of library resrouces.
+Instead of only searching for falsely accused in library research tools, you are now prepared to conduct a more robust search with wrongful conviction, false confession and DNA exoneration.
+This addition of semantically related keywords is important towards understanding how LLMs can help conduct a more exhaustive search of library resources.

 ### Using AI to Build Search Strings

 Once you’ve gathered a set of keywords, the next step is combining them into a structured search.
 This is another area where AI chatbots can be especially useful: they can take your list of terms and **assemble them into complex Boolean search strings** tailored for the tool you’re using.

 Boolean logic (using operators like AND, OR, and NOT) underlies most research platforms, but the specific syntax often differs:

 - Library catalogs may only recognize **basic Boolean operators** (AND, OR, NOT).
 - Scholarly databases (like ProQuest, JSTOR, or PubMed) typically support **advanced options** such as quotation marks for exact phrases, wildcards (e.g., * or ?), and proximity operators (e.g., NEAR/3).
 - General search engines like Google use their own conventions, such as the `site:` operator for restricting results to specific websites or domains.